paradedb/paradedb/README.md

 poetry install
 ```

-3. Build the SDK locally.
+3. Build the SDK locally

 ```
 poetry build
 ```

-This command will build and install the `retake` SDK into your local environment.
+This command will build and install the `retake` SDK locally.
+You can now `import retake` from a Python environment.

 ## Key Features